Stormbound-Games/stormbound-kitty/docs/CMS.md

 ## Publishing content

-Content does not get automatically deployed as you publish it in the CMS.
-Content gets deployed and becomes visible for everyone on the site when:

-- Some code gets pushed to the `main` branch of this GitHub repository.
-- A page gets invalidated by Vercel based on its cache time (every few days for most pages on this site).
-- A page gets revalidated manually via the dedicated GitHub Workflow or the `bin/revalidate.js` script.

-If you have published a content update on the CMS and needs it to be visible on the live website, reach out to Kitty to have it revalidated.
-If you have read/write access to GitHub, you can [trigger a “revalidate” workflow](https://github.com/sheepyard/stormbound-kitty/actions/workflows/revalidate.yml) and pass it the path you want revalidated.
+While the entire site does not get rebuilt everytime something gets published in the CMS, the cache for relevant pages gets invalidated (see [Next.js docs](https://nextjs.org/docs/basic-features/data-fetching/incremental-static-regeneration#on-demand-revalidation-beta)).
+For instance, updating a guide document causes the page for the guide to be updated almost immediately (within a few seconds).
+Adding a new story causes this story to be visible immediately.
+And so on.

+When updating card documents however the site will need to be rebuilt, because cards are used all over the site, and therefore require an entire rebuild to be accurate everywhere.
+This can be done by pushing some code to the `main` branch (or asking Kitty).

+If necessary, a specific page can be revalidated at any time via the `bin/revalidate.js` script or the [dedicated GitHub Workflow](https://github.com/sheepyard/stormbound-kitty/actions/workflows/revalidate.yml) that can be triggered manually (and uses the same Node script under the hood).

 ## Undoing mistakes